smancke/tech-rating/README.md

 Installation is very easy.

 Prerequirements:
-- A web server
+- A web server (e.g. tested with apache v2.4.6)
+- apache mod_rewrite enabled
-- PHP5
+- PHP5 (tested with v5.5.3)
-- Python (configured as CGI, see below)
+- Python (configured as CGI, see below) (tested with v2.7.5 and v2.6.6)
-- mySQL
+- mySQL (tested with v5.5.32)
+Older versions of the software should work as well

 1. Enable your web server to serve python cgi scripts.